Authored by the expert who managed and guided the team behind the France Property Pack

 Does a property price drop look likely in the Provence as of 2026?

-As of early 2026, the likelihood of a meaningful price drop in the Provence over the next 12 months is low, because forced selling remains rare and mortgage rates have stabilized around 3.2% after their 2023 peak.
+As of 2026, the risk of a meaningful property price decline in the Provence over the next 12 months looks medium, not high, because prices are already calmer but demand remains broad.

 Finally, please note that we cover the price trends for next year in our pack about the property market in the Provence.